iotec-gmbh/thedailynetwork.github.io/index.md

 title: The Daily Network
 ---

-The simple Solution to keep your customers and single day visitors connected to the World.
+The simple solution to keep your customers and single day visitors connected to the World.

 ![The Daily Network](/assets/the-daily-network.jpg)